Generic selectors

 Although the song was predominantly sung on Arsenal's run to the Champions League semi-finals in 2025, the last line can be, and is, easily adapted to the Premier League.

-Arsenal fans singing the Declan Rice chant
+Arsenal fans debuts new chant

 FGG says: A modern-day adaptation of a Roy Keane chant for a modern-day Roy Keane